So you want to launch a mobile medical app?

 Apple and Google want to test apps before allowing them on their stores.
 You are not getting away with screen shots or a dummy.

-An app we recently developed was to be used within an operating room, during a procedure and used data from the Hospital Information System.
+A mobile medical app we recently developed was to be used within an operating room, during a procedure and used data from the Hospital Information System.
 Obviously, you cannot give Apple nor Google access to the internal network of a hospital.

 So we had to build a server to host a mock-up database and user management, have our app communicate with it to allow thorough testing.
 Planning will keep you from stressing in the final development hours or push back your time to market.